 ZACHARY QUINTO (BFA '99)

 Zachary Quinto first appeared on television in the series THE OTHERS, and as a guest star on CSI, TOUCHED BY AN ANGEL, CHARMED, SIX FEET UNDER, LIZZIE MCGUIRE, and DRAGNET.
-In 2003, he landed a recurring role as computer expert Adam Kaufman on the Fox series 24.
-In 2006, Quinto played the best friend of Tori Spelling on her VH1 series, SO NOTORIOUS.
-Later that year, he joined the cast of HEROES as Gabriel Gray, or the serial killer SKYLER.
-Most recently he played young Spock in the J. J. Abrams film franchise STAR TREK.
+He is well known as the young Spock in the J. J. Abrams film franchise STAR TREK.
 In 2014, he performed on Broadway in THE GLASS MENEGARIE with fellow alumna Cherry Jones (BFA'78).
 He is also a producer with fellow alumni in the company Before the Door, which produced the academy award nominated film MARGIN CALL and ALL IS LOST.
 He also starred in HEROES as Gabriel Gray, or the serial killer SKYLER and was featured on the series "24".

 GEORGE ROMERO (BFA '60)

 George Romero is a film director, screenwriter, and editor best known for his gruesome and satirical horror films about a hypothetical zombie apocalypse.
 After graduation, he began his career shooting short films and commercials.
 He, along with nine friends, formed Image Ten Productions in the late 1960s, and produced NIGHT OF THE LIVING DEAD (1968).
 The movie, which he directed and co-wrote, became a cult classic and a defining moment for modern horror cinema.
 Romero recently directed DIARY OF THE DEAD and SURVIVAL OF THE DEAD.